SoftwareAG/webmethods-api-control-plane/README.md

 We have two ways of deploying a self-hosted version of API Control Plane - using docker compose and using helm.

-- For deployment instructions using docker compose go [here](deployment/docker/README.md).
+- For deployment instructions using Docker Compose, go [here](deployment/docker/README.md).
-- For deployment instructions using helm on kubernetes go [here](deployment/helm/README.md).
+- For deployment instructions using Helm Charts on Kubernetes, go [here](deployment/helm/README.md).

 ## Public APIs